redeboer/bossdoc/docs/packages.md

 3. {doc}`Reconstruction <packages/reconstruction>`
 4. {doc}`Analysis <packages/analysis>`

-{doc}`/contributing` to these pages are vital, as there are continuous improvements to the BOSS analysis framework.
+{doc}`Contributions </contribute>` to these pages are vital, as there are continuous improvements to the BOSS analysis framework.

 ```{toctree}
 ---